tasfina008/Online_Job_Portal/README.md

    - Import the JobPortal.sql file

-5.Start Apache and My SQL from the XAMPP control panel
+5. Start Apache and My SQL from the XAMPP control panel

 6. Open your browser and go to: http://localhost/OnlineJobPortal/System/